namhyung/uftrace/INSTALL.md

 directory.
 Otherwise, you can also build it from source (please see below) or use it on a different path using `--with-elfutils=<PATH>`.

+To compile for Android 9+, export the CC environment variable and disable the not yet implemented python and libstdc++ support.
+E.g. to configure for Android AArch64 do

+    $ export CC=$NDK/toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android33-clang
+    $ export LD=$NDK/toolchains/llvm/prebuilt/linux-x86_64/bin/ld.lld
+    $ ./configure --arch=aarch64 --cross-compile=aarch64-linux-gnu- --without-libpython --without-libstdc++

+It's recommended to compile instrumented program with `-fpatchable-function-entry` on Android.
+You could also use `-finstrument-functions` or `-pg` but in that case you also need to link program with `-Wl,-z,undefs` because Android runtime does not include `__cyg_profile_func_enter` or `mcount`.

+Note that Android has been tested on AArch64 and x86\_64 so far.

 BUILD WITH ELFUTILS (libelf)
 ============================